Hiking Chernobyl Memorial Forest at Ocklawaha Prairie Restoration Area

 Interactive Trail Map at AllTrails >

-This portion of the Ocklawaha Prairie Restoration Area at the south entrance offers a 5 mile loop great for hiking and horseback riding with opportunities to deviate from the main trail.
-I’ve provided my hiking map below which plots once such deviation, and I found it very worthwhile with great birding opportunities and a diversity of plant life.
+The Chernobyl or Chornobyl Memorial Forest is a portion of the Ocklawaha Prairie Restoration Area at the south entrance.
+It offers a 5-mile loop great for hiking and horseback riding.
+You’ll find ample parking for your equestrian trailers, too!
+Yet, you can easily add miles by deviating from the main trail on various spurs.
+I’ve provided my hiking map below, which plots once such deviation.
+Plus, I found it very worthwhile with great birding opportunities and a diversity of plant life.

-You will access this portion of the restoration area from the south entrance parking lot (Google map below to get you there) rather than the north entrance.
-I prefer this Chernobyl Memorial Forest entrance for a day of hiking.
+You will access this portion of the restoration area from the south entrance parking lot.
+The Google map below to get you there.
+While I prefer this Chernobyl Memorial Forest entrance for a day of hiking, both are great!

 Trail Images Below